Charles L. Durham Library

 Designed as part of the multipurpose Mantua Community Center, the Mantua library branch opened July 9, 1979.
 The building also includes a Department of Recreation gymnasium, a community office and a meeting room.

 The branch was renamed the Charles L. Durham Free Library in 1995.
 Born in Mantua, Durham served on City Council from 1967 to 1974, when he was appointed to the Common Pleas Court.
-He a strong advocate for the community, and was deeply involved in the struggle for civil rights and was part of the first black caucus on Council.
+He was a strong advocate for the community, deeply involved in the struggle for civil rights, and was part of the first black caucus on Council.

 The library was renovated in 1999 as part of the "Changing Lives" campaign, which refurbished branches and ensured Internet access.